 This topical workshop is part of the MIAPP (Munich Institute for Asto- and Particle Physics) programme.
 The workshop is funded in parts by the Federal Cluster of Excellence "Structure and Origin of the Universe" and the Consolidated Research Center 110 "Symmetries and the Emergence of Structure in QCD" of the Deutsche Forschungsgemeinschaft (DFG).

 Attendance is by invitation only.
-A video stream of the discussions will be made available.
-Technical details how to connect will be communicated later.
+A video stream of the discussions will be made available via this video conferencing tool.